James-Jeudy/Honeynet-Azure/README.md

 - Virtual Network (VNet)
 - Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
+- Virtual Machines (2 windows, 1 linux).
+One of the Windows-VM's was an attack VM used to generate logs.
 - Log Analytics Workspace
 - Azure Key Vault
 - Azure Storage Account